 In late 2010, Dean's Council approved a comprehensive signature guideline which provides a thorough explanation of the importance and significance of what a signature acknowledges on a grant application.
-This guideline supports the standardized Application Approvals form.
+This guideline supports the standardized approvals collected through the Research Management System and the legacy Application Approvals form.

 The guide applies to

 - New project funding requests; both competition-driven and self-initiated

 - Requests made by letter or by written proposal, as well as those prepared on preprinted forms